LoungeCPP/loungecpp.net/src/the-law/newbie-hints.html.md

 * Posting certain URLs by themselves will trigger inlining (also called oneboxing).
 * Try not to inline Amazon links, they tend to result in boxes far too big.
-* You can inline images (URL must ends with a recognisable extension), but animated GIFs are likely to be binned.
+* You can inline images (URL must end with a recognisable image extension).
+Animated GIFs are likely to be binned.
 * Do not link to not-work-safe materials without appropriate warning.
-You might get kicked anyway, depending on the nature of the link.
+You might get kicked despite the warning though, depending on the nature of the link.
 * Under no circumstances ever inline not-work-safe materials.
 You *will* be kicked.
-* You can upload images directly using the "upload" button.
+* You can upload and immediately inline mages using the "upload" button.
+(They will be uploaded to Stack Exchange's instance of Imgur).

 ### Code